santisbon/reference/setup/install-os.md

 ```Shell
 sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume/
 ```
-where Untitled is the name of the external drive you are using.
+using the volume that matches the name of the external drive you are using.

 If you have an Intel-powered Mac here's how to install macOS from a bootable installer:
 1. Plug in your bootable media.